-12. Managing a Consultancy Contract
+11. Managing a Consultancy Contract

 Skills Transfer: Skills transfer must be a written contractual requirement for Consultants, to enable officers to develop expertise which will directly benefit the Council.
-The Consultant shall identify the required knowledge and skill set to carry out the services, and impart the necessary skills and knowledge to the Council's employees with whom the Consultant has contact in the performance of their duties.
-This should be undertaken with a view to increasing and consolidating the skills base within the Council.
+The Consultant shall identify the knowledge and skills needed to carry out the services, and impart the necessary skills and knowledge to the appropriate Council's employees e.g. via training sessions or question and answer sessions.